 3. Embrace English Country Cottage Style

 Like a spoonful of sugar, the Laura Ashley Wexbord Midnight tile sweetens this charming cottage-style kitchen.
-The delicate floral pattern—derived from Laura Ashley’s historic textile prints—adds whimsy and botanical beauty to the space.
-If this delightful style is your cup of tea, check out our guide to English country cottage design.
+The delicate floral pattern—derived from the iconic British brand’s historic textile prints—adds whimsy and botanical beauty to the space.

 4. Pair Blue Tile With White Cabinets